 Personalized customer service

-Small insurance companies usually have better customer service than large insurance companies.
-More importantly, the service is often more personalized, so your insurance agent will know your name, and you will likely have a better experience with claims adjusters.
+Small insurance companies sometimes have better customer service than large insurance companies.
+More importantly, the service might be more personalized, so you could have a better experience with claims adjusters.

 More affordable rates

 Some small auto insurance companies can offer cheap insurance rates because they do not spend as much money on staffing and advertising.
 However, it is important to note that this is not always the case.
 It is also possible that a local insurance company will offer higher rates than a national insurance company.